 Dr. Caldwell has been supervising master’s-level therapists since 2008, working in both clinic and private-practice settings.
 He contributed chapters to Couple, Marriage, and Family Therapy Supervision and Culturally Sensitive Supervision and Training.

-Video format; Total running time 6 hours, 7 minutes
+Recorded video format (non-interactive).
+Total running time 6 hours, 7 minutes.

 Clinical Practice (Supervision)

 Intermediate.
 This course is designed for those with significant clinical experience who may be new to the supervisory role and relationship.